Year of Call: 1991

 Nick joined the Royal Navy in 1977 and, after service at sea in the Far East, Falklands, the Caribbean and the Gulf, qualified as a barrister.
 He has extensive court-martial experience as Judge-Advocate, prosecutor and defence counsel (for all three Services) and set up and led the Naval Prosecuting Authority.
 Leaving the RN as a Commander in 1999 he spent 15 years as a Chief Crown Prosecutor, mainly in the south of England.
 Stints as Chief Operating Officer at the Independent Police Complaints Commission and Chief Executive of the Legal Ombudsman concluded a 40-year career in public service.

 Nick studied PPE at Lincoln College, Oxford graduating in 1981.
-He completed an LLM in Sports Law and Practice at De Montfort University in early 2019.
-He was a Visiting Professor at the Institute of Criminal Justice Studies at the University of Portsmouth between 2014 and 2019 and has lectured extensively in the UK and abroad.
+He gained a LLM in Sports Law and Practice at De Montfort University in 2019.
+He has been a Visiting Professor at the Institute of Criminal Justice Studies at the University of Portsmouth since 2014 and has lectured extensively in the UK and abroad.

 Outside the office